Pixelbash/powerhouse/README.md

 Please note
 -----------

-I have released this theme by taking my latest release and stripping out anything site specific.
+I have created this theme by taking my latest job and stripping out anything site specific.
 This means it will probably not work 100% straight out of the box.
 You can either let me know using issues or wait until I use this theme in my next project.

 http://joeswann.co.nz/